 If you have any issues, contact us for support.
 Please note – links to the support portal require you to be logged in, so if you are directed to the support portal homepage, rather than the article, please return and click this link after logging in.

-If a podcast contains inappropriate content, you have the option to report the podcast – which means you can either add a comment (for system administrators to view), or opt to remove the podcast immediately.
+If a podcast contains inappropriate content, you have the option to have it removed immediately.
 You must be logged in to the Video Portal to do this.

 Note that removing a podcast will not delete it; it will simply remove it from the Video Portal so that it can no longer be viewed.

 Please note that all removed podcasts will be checked by system administrators.